Virtual-Coffee/virtualcoffee.io/src/resources/open-source/guide-to-os.md

 ## Guide to Hacktoberfest

-- VCHI and Hacktoberfest sites.
+Check out the official [Hacktoberfest](https://hacktoberfest.digitalocean.com/) site and our own [Virtual Coffee Hacktoberfest Initiative](https://hacktoberfest.virtualcoffee.io)

 Getting the most out of Hacktoberfest as a: